 Funding Options for Retrofitting Older Rental Properties

-Many landlords can access local council-backed loans, such as Lendology’s
+Some landlords could access local council-backed loans, subject to eligibility and criteria, such as Lendology’s

 Renewables Loan (subject to council partner).

-Please click here to read more about Energy Efficiency Loans, and Renewable Energy Loans.
+Find out more about eligibility, costs and key considerations for Energy Efficiency Loans, and Renewable Energy Loans.

 Getting Started: A Step-by-Step Guide for Landlords